int128/go-release-action/README.md

-# go-workflows
+# go-actions

-Reusable workflows for Go
+This repository provides general-purpose actions for Go.